telerik/blazor-docs/knowledge-base/grid-filter-by-selected-items.md

 ## Description

-How to filter the Grid by the selected items?
+How can I achieve the following with the Blazor Grid:

-When the user selects items on different pages, I want to force the Grid to only show the selected items.
-How to achieve that?
+* When the user selects items on different pages, I want to force the Grid to only show the selected items.
+So I need to filter the Grid by the selected items.

-How to sort only the selected items?
+*  If specific items are selected, I want to sort only the selected items.

 ## Solution

-To achieve the desired result, you can simulate filtering by the selected items:
+To achieve the desired result, simulate filtering by the selected items:

-* Get the [`SelectedItems`]({%slug components/grid/selection/multiple%}#selected-items) data and assign that as Grid data - thus, the Grid will show only the selected items.
-This will allow the user to perform the desired data operations to the selected items only.
+1. Get the [`SelectedItems`]({%slug components/grid/selection/multiple%}#selected-items) data and assign it as Grid data.
+Thus, the Grid will show only the selected items.
+This will allow the user to perform the desired data operations only to the selected items.

-* To clear this "filter" and show all items (not only the selected ones), assign the actual data source to the Grid.
+1. To clear this "filter" and show all items (not only the selected ones), assign the actual data source to the Grid.

-* Consider and choose the desired UI for triggering that custom filtering - for example, filter button or menu.
+1. Consider and choose the desired UI for triggering that custom filtering, for example, a filter button or menu.
 Use the needed template to declare the custom filter UI in the Grid.
 Useful options can be the [Toolbar]({%slug components/grid/features/toolbar%}) or the [Checkbox Column Header]({%slug components/grid/columns/checkbox%}#header-template)(in case you are using [CheckBox selection]({%slug components/grid/selection/multiple%}#checkbox-selection)).

-**Key points:**
+> [Refresh the Grid]({%slug grid-refresh-data%}) each time you change its data so the changes are visible in the viewport.
-* [Refresh the Grid]({%slug grid-refresh-data%}) each time you are changing its data, so the changes are visible in the viewport
+>
-* [Override the Equals method]({%slug components/grid/selection/overview%}#selecteditems-equals-comparison), so that the selection is preserved during filtering
+> [Override the `Equals` method]({%slug components/grid/selection/overview%}#selecteditems-equals-comparison) so that the selection is preserved during filtering.

 >caption Show only selected items in Grid
 ````CSHTML